aciceri/agenix-shell/README.md

 }
 ```

-Notice how while this is the format expected by `agenix` script you are not required to use the same since `agenix-shell` will require you to set the paths for the `.age` files (exactly as the `agenix` modules do).
+While this is the format expected by `agenix`, you are not strictly bound to it, `agenix-shell` only requires you to specify the paths for the `.age` files, similar to `agenix` modules, following the `secrets/secrets.nix` structure is only useful if you want to use the `agenix` CLI.

-`agenix-shell` will inject two environment variables for each secret, one containing the cleartext secret itself and the other one containing the path to the secret.
-Assuming the example above you will get:
+`agenix-shell` injects two environment variables for each secret:

-- `foo` containing the secret
+- One containing the cleartext secret itself.
-- `foo_PATH` containing the path to the secret (`agenix-shell` automatically appends `_PATH`)
+- Another containing the path to the secret (automatically appending `_PATH` to the variable name).

+For example:
+- `foo`: Contains the secret.
+- `foo_PATH`: Contains the path to the secret.

-### Basic usage
+### Basic Usage

 ```nix
 {
   devShells.${system}.default = let